Today I learned

 Importing types

 Complex, reusable types are better defined in an external TypeScript file.
-You can then import these TypeScript definitions into your JavaScript files.
+Types can be defined in an external .d.ts file, then import them into JavaScript using @typedef {import(...)}.

 /**